SanAdams/Personnel-Management/README.md

 # Personnel-Management
-A console personnel management system.
+A console personnel management program.
 Developed as a university project.